Professional Mosquito Control Works Fast and Protects You

 Are you tired of being eaten alive by mosquitoes when you’re trying to enjoy your own backyard?
 Mosquitoes are extremely annoying, and can even carry diseases.
 Luckily, there are things you can do to reduce the mosquito population and the team at Heritage Lawns can help with our Pest Control Plus program and mosquito yard spray treatment.

-Do Your Part to Get Rid of Mosquitoes in Your Yard by Removing Their Breeding Grounds
+Get Rid of Mosquitoes in Your Yard by Removing Their Breeding Grounds

 If you’d like to eliminate mosquitoes in your yard this summer and enjoy swimming, barbecuing, gardening and more, take action.
 You can help get better results and reduce the amount of spraying by doing your part to make your yard unattractive to the tiny vampires.

 Mosquitoes are a major annoyance when you’re outdoors trying to enjoy the beautiful summer weather.
 But there are things that you can do to help reduce the mosquito population around your home.
 Mosquitoes need water to continue their lifecycle.
 Whenever water stands for four to seven days, mosquitoes have a chance of multiplying.
 Even the smallest amount of standing water can allow these tiny flying vampires to flourish.